Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 First of all, the symbols of Easter are the rabbit and eggs, so they are among the main gifts on this day.

 Interesting fact.
-In traditional icon painting, a halo is always depicted around the heads of the saints, which is the fundamental reason for the symbolism of the egg.
+In traditional icon painting, a halo is always depicted around the heads of saints, which is the fundamental reason for the symbolism of the egg.

 DIY Easter crafts